Layr-Labs/eigenlayer-docs/docs/eigenlayer/overview/README.md

 Building a new Web3 service comes with significant challenges: bootstrapping crypto-economic security and assembling a reliable network of Operators.
 Meanwhile, the Web3 ecosystem is rich with opportunities, including a surplus of asset holders eager to earn rewards and skilled Operators seeking to expand into new, value-driven services.
 EigenLayer bridges this gap, aligning incentives and unlocking untapped potential for both builders and the broader community.

-EigenLayer is a protocol built on Ethereum that introduces Restaking, a new primitive for Web3 builders that provides a “marketplace for trust” bringing together Restakers, Operators, and Services.
-It allows users to stake assets such as Native ETH, Liquid Staking Tokens (LSTs), EIGEN token or any ERC20 token into EigenLayer smart contracts, thereby extending Ethereum's cryptoeconomic security to additional applications on the network.It fosters innovation by enabling newer projects to benefit from Ethereum’s robust security guarantees without the need to replicate the costly process of securing their own network.
+EigenLayer is a protocol built on Ethereum that introduces Restaking, a new primitive for Web3 builders that provides a "marketplace for trust" bringing together Restakers, Operators, and Services.
+It allows users to stake assets such as Native ETH, Liquid Staking Tokens (LSTs), EIGEN token, or any ERC20 token into EigenLayer smart contracts, thereby extending Ethereum's cryptoeconomic security to additional applications on the network.
+It fosters innovation by enabling newer projects to benefit from Ethereum’s robust security guarantees without the need to replicate the costly process of securing their own network.

 ## Why Build with EigenLayer?